 - parsley or coriander (cilantro) to garnish

-Place the eggplant on a baking tray, and bake for 30-40 minutes until the pulp is soft.
+- Place the aubergines on a baking tray, and bake for 30-40 minutes until the pulp is soft.

-Peel and chop finely, then add the pulp to a colander.
+- Peel and chop finely, then add the pulp to a colander or a cheese cloth.

-Transfer to a bowl, add the olive oil, lemon juice, tahini paste, minced garlic, and season well with salt and pepper.
+- Transfer the mixture to a bowl, add the olive oil, lemon juice, tahini paste, minced garlic, and season well with salt and pepper.

 - Garnish with fresh parsley or coriander leaves.